phpro/grumphp/doc/tasks/securitychecker/enlightn.md

 ***Config***

-The task lives under the `securitychecker` namespace and has the following configurable parameters:
+The task lives under the `securitychecker_enlightn` namespace and has the following configurable parameters:

 ```yaml
 # grumphp.yml